UK promises £1million support to NDLEA as Marwa seeks more help – The Sun Nigeria

-The United Kingdom has pledged to provide £1million worth of support to enhance the operations of the National Drug Law Enforcement Agency, NDLEA in 2022 and additional provision over a period of three years.
+The United Kingdom has said it will provide one million pounds worth of support to enhance the operations of the National Drug Law Enforcement Agency (NDLEA) in 2022 and additional provision over a period of three years.

-This was disclosed by the Director, Home Office International Operations, Nick Fowler when he led a delegation comprising Julie Hartfree, Africa Regional Director and Kris Hawksfield, West Africa Regional Manager, both of Home Office International Operations on a courtesy visit to the Chairman and Chief Executive of NDLEA, Brig.
-Gen. Mohamed Buba Marwa (Retd) on Thursday June 9.
+This was disclosed by the Director, Home Office International Operations, Nick Fowler when he led a team comprising Julie Hartfree, Africa Regional Director and Kris Hawksfield, West Africa Regional Manager, both of Home Office International Operations on a courtesy visit to the Chairman/Chief Executive of NDLEA, Brig.
+Gen. Mohamed Buba Marwa (Retd) on Thursday.

-According to a statement by the Director of Media and Advocacy, Femi Babafemi, Marwa had in his welcome remarks, expressed appreciation to the visiting UK team and the British government for past support to NDLEA.
-He said with the expansion of the operations, commands structure and staff strength of the Agency, he would need more support and collaboration from the UK government.
+In his welcome remarks, Marwa expressed appreciation to the visiting UK team and the British government for past support to NDLEA.
+He said with the expansion of the operations, commands structure and staff strength of the agency, he would need more support and collaboration from the UK government.

 The UK top official also said the British government is willing to enhance NDLEA’s operations with provision of strategic equipment, logistics and training as part of a £1million plan, to be implemented in 2022 with additional support over the next three years.